Strange metal in the doped Hubbard model via percolation: Approximations

 \section{Approximations}

 Since \cref{eq:clusterH} is equivalent to the original infinite-$U$ Hubbard Hamiltonian it is at least as difficult to exactly calculate its properties, and to continue we must make approximations.
-The first approximation we make is to keep only the Gaussian $(1\to1)$ and and 3-body $(2\to1)$ interaction terms, i.e. the $C^\dagger C$, $C^\dagger CC$, and $C^\dagger C^\dagger C$ terms.
+The advantage of the rewriting is in the ability to make these approximations.
+The first is to keep only the Gaussian $(1\to1)$ and and cubic $(2\to1)$ and $(1\to 2)$ interaction terms, i.e. the $C^\dagger C$, $C^\dagger CC$, and $C^\dagger C^\dagger C$ terms.
 These two interactions are enough to generate all qualitatively distinct cluster dynamics---moving, changing shape, merging, and dividing.
-Because they require far less strict local configurations of electrons these two interactions are far more likely to occur than any of the others, a fact supported by simple numerical simulations counting the prevalence of these local arrangements in random spin-down electron configurations for $p\sim p_c$.
+Because they require far less strict local configurations of electrons, these two interactions are far more likely to occur than any of the others, a fact supported by simple numerical simulations counting the prevalence of these local arrangements in random spin-down electron configurations for $p\sim p_c$ in the square lattice.
+Additionally, local configurations are not sufficient to determine the actually number of clusters affected by a particular spin-down hop---clusters that seem distinct in the local vicinity of the relevant boundary electron may join up further away.

-In addition, finding a local configuration necessary for a many-cluster interaction does not mean that the \emph{apparently} distinct clusters sharing the relevant boundary electron are \emph{actually} distinct.
-For example, any of the apparently distinct clusters in the initial configuration shown in \cref{fig:clusterdynamics} (f) for the $(3\to2)$ interaction may join up outside of the depicted region, so that the hopping of the indicated electron yields an interaction of fewer clusters, and we actually have the $(2\to2)$, $(2\to1)$, or even $(1\to1)$ interaction.
 Therefore, interactions involving more clusters are even less likely than found with a naive counting of local configurations.